5 Things You Can Do With a Locally Cloned GitHub Wiki

 • ssh: git clone git@github.com:your-account/your-project.wiki.git

-So now that we can clone a wiki, what can we do with it?
+Now that we can clone a wiki locally, let's see what we can do with it.

-Note: Gollum will only show changes in your wiki pages that have been committed.
-So if you have Gollum running, and then change a page in a text editor, Gollum will not show the updated page (even if you restart it) until the change has been committed to the repo (you don't have to push it up).
+Note: Gollum will only show changes to your wiki pages that have been committed.
+If you change a page in a text editor, Gollum will not show the updated page until it has been committed to the repo (you don't have to push it up).

 Generate HTML Docs